Why is my Bitcoin transaction pending?

 Although your wallet balance is updated immediately, your transaction will remain listed as 'pending' until at least one Bitcoin miner has included it in a block.
 Practically speaking, if you have sent bitcoin, it will take between a few minutes and up to an hour (more in extreme cases) before the transaction is confirmed.

-How long will my transaction be listed as pending?
+How long will my Bitcoin transaction be listed as pending?

 Note that, while the above times will be accurate in the vast majority of cases, in the unlikely event of extreme congestion on the Bitcoin network, your transaction may remain pending for significantly longer.
-But don't worry, if broadcasted transactions aren't picked up by a miner within 72 hours, they are automatically cancelled (meaning the funds are 'returned' to the sender's wallet).
+But don't worry, if broadcasted transactions aren't picked up by a miner, they are automatically cancelled (meaning the funds are 'returned' to the sender's wallet).